newzealandpaul/wordpress-quick-reply-template-plugin/readme.txt

 4) Activate the plugin.

-5) Open up the options and set your desired template.
+5) Open up the options (In the left hand menu under Settings > Quick Reply Template)

+6) Set your desired template.

-6) When you click reply in the admin comments page, your reply template will be automatically inserted.
+7) When you click reply in the admin comments page, your reply template will be automatically inserted.